takawitter/drools-ios/README.md

  2. Get bytecode Drools generated.
  1. Pass it to RoboVM to generate iOS native code of rules.

-The compile-rule project do that.
-That project replaces some Drools internal classes to hook Drools bytecode generation and write codes to file.
-And also serialize Drools classes related to rule session.
+The compile-rule project do 1. and 2. and ios-sample do 3.
+That projects replaces some Drools internal classes to hook Drools bytecode generation and write codes to file, or prevent run-time class creation that causes crash on iOS.